What does small business health insurance cost employers and employees? Health benefits can be complex, so we’ll break it down by recent numbers.

-- Copayments, which is a fixed dollar amount that the employee pays at the time of service
+- Copayment: a fixed dollar amount that the employee pays at the time of service.

-- Deductible, which is the amount the employee must cover before the insurance plan pays anything
+- Deductible: the amount the employee must cover before the insurance company pays anything.

-- Coinsurance, which is the percentage of cost the employee pays after meeting their deductible.
+- Coinsurance: the percentage of cost the employee pays after meeting their deductible.

-- The portion of employees with plans that have a yearly deductible rose sharply, from 63% in 2009 to 82% in 2019
+- The portion of employees with single-coverage plans that have a yearly deductible rose from 85% in 2021 to 88% in ’22.

-- Small employers are more likely to have an annual deductible of $1,000 or more for single coverage than their larger counterparts
+- On average, small employers have larger annual deductibles for single coverage than their larger counterparts ($2,248 vs. $1,023).

-As shown in the chart below, from 2006 to 2019, small-business employees have steadily faced higher deductibles for single coverage with in-network providers.
+As shown in the chart below, from 2006 to ‘22, small business employees have steadily faced higher deductibles for single coverage with in-network insurance providers.

 The next illustration shows a mostly similar trend for family coverage in small and large firms:

-The escalation in deductibles can partly be attributed to the growth of High Deductible Health Plans (HDHPs), which come with higher deductibles than other types of health plans.
-To help employees offset the high deductible, employers can pair their HDHP with a tax-advantaged HSA or HRA, or they may contribute to the HDHP deductible.
+The escalation in deductibles can partly be attributed to the growth of high deductible health plans (HDHPs)/SOs.
+They come with higher deductibles than other types of health plans.
+To help employees offset the high deductible, employers can pair their HDHP with a tax-advantaged HSA or HRA.
+Or they may contribute to the HDHP deductible.
 Some small employers skip HDHPs altogether by providing a more traditional plan with smaller deductibles.

-Additional employee cost-sharing statistics, per the 2019 KFF survey:
+Additional employee cost-sharing averages, per the 2022 KFF survey:

 Most plans have out-of-pocket maximums that limit the amount covered employees must pay for the year.
 These limits vary by plan type and whether the plan is subject to the Affordable Care Act.

-The cost of small business health insurance plans can be alarming, especially when you consider how integral health insurance is to recruiting and hiring top talent.
-Fortunately, there are steps you can take to reduce costs, such as:
+The cost of small business health insurance plans can be alarming.
+Especially considering how integral health insurance is to recruiting and hiring top talent.
+Fortunately, there are steps you can take to reduce costs and save money.
+Those include:

-- Switching to an HDHP and combining the HDHP with an HRA or HSA
+- Switching to a high deductible health insurance plan and combining the HDHP with an HRA or HSA.

-- Hiring an external benefits provider to help you detect areas of financial waste in your health plan
+- Hiring an external benefits provider to help you detect areas of financial waste in your current health plan.

-Every business is unique, so it’s important to find out which healthcare services are most valuable to your employee population.
-See how those preferences line up with your budget and then make the most feasible choices.
+Every business is unique, so it’s important to learn which healthcare services are most valuable to your employees.
+Then locate the right health insurance company and sign up for the policies you can afford.